mpg-age-bioinformatics/flaski/CONTRIBUTING.md

 ```bash
 jupyter notebook --allow-root --ip=0.0.0.0
 ```
-You can not used the displayed link to access `jupyter` in Flaski build environment.
+You can now use the displayed link to access `jupyter` in Flaski build environment.

 When adding new apps don't forget to generate the respective links in `pyflaski` as well as to add the respective imports in `pyflaski/pyflaski/__init__.py`: